 Your tech gadgets are great when you’re home, but when on the road, you just won’t need a phone, tablet, digital camera, laptop, e-reader, iPod, and Bluetooth headset.
 You can probably accomplish most of what these devices do with just your smartphone.
 This will also cut down on the amount of charging cables you need to bring (and keep separated).

 A necklace and a pair of earrings are fine, but practicality is the most important goal when traveling.
 Minimalism is the way to go.
 Having excess jewelery and several pairs of shoes means they could get lost or damaged.
 They will also take up way more space than they’re worth, given that you’ll probably only wear them once or with one outfit.

-Knowing what to pack and what to leave behind while traveling will always be a challenge.
-There’s just no telling what may happen.
-With that being said, following these measures will help you to be as ready as you can be, and let you view your travels as the adventures they should be.
+Knowing what to pack and what to leave behind while traveling will always be a challenge – there’s just no telling what may happen.
+With that being said, following these measures, get yourself a good piece of hand luggage and be as ready as you can be, and let you view your travels as the adventures they should be.